-amaysim Australia Limited and the board are committed to achieving and demonstrating the highest standards of corporate governance. amaysim Australia Limited has reviewed its corporate governance practices against the Corporate Governance Principles and Recommendations (3rd edition) published by the ASX Corporate Governance Council. amaysim's current corporate governance statement, which applies post listing 15 July 2015 is available on the Group's website.
+amaysim Australia Limited and the board are committed to achieving and demonstrating the highest standards of corporate governance. amaysim Australia Limited has reviewed its corporate governance practices against the Corporate Governance Principles and Recommendations (3rd edition) published by the ASX Corporate Governance Council. amaysim's current corporate governance statement, which applies post listing 15 July 2015 is available on the group's website and will be updated later this year with the annual report.